perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Bottom sheets have incorrect insets on older API devices.
     - Affected API: 26

+- Widget delete button is out of bound when the widget is filling the whole screen.

 ---

 ## Changelogs

+### Version 1.10-fix2 (2024-05-19)

+- Bug Fixes:
+    - Fixed a wrong calculation for widget's maximum size.

 ### Version 1.10-fix1 (2024-05-11)